KrystianKatafoni/YourCalculator/README.md

 ## Environment files
 Real envinroment files from /src/environments are added to .gitignore.

+There are two example environment files:

++ environment_example.prod.ts
++ environment_example.ts

-There are two example environment files: environment_example.prod.ts and environment_example.ts Change XXX values for your information from firebase API.
+Change XXX values for your information from firebase API.